TcOpenGroup/TcOpen/README.md

 ## Workflow (modified GitHub flow)

 We adopt a modified version of [**GitHub flow**](https://guides.github.com/introduction/flow/) with proper tracking and discussions under PRs.
 It is a very simple workflow; we would like to work in a continuous integration/deployment fashion.
 However, we have to consider the need for the LTS versions for stable and long time support.
 How do we exactly do it is open to discussion.
-At this point, we work with the following modification: our default branch is ```dev```, and all PRs must be directed there instead of ```main``` (previously ``` master```).
+At this point, we work with the following modification of *GitHub flow*: our default branch is ```dev```, and all PRs must be directed there instead of ```main``` (previously ``` master```).
 We release in the ```main``` branch once we see the version is stable and battle-tested in production by early adopters.

 ## Versioning

 We adopt [semantic versioning](https://semver.org/).
-The pipeline uses [GitVersion tool](https://gitversion.net/docs/) for the version calculation build.
+The pipeline uses [GitVersion tool](https://gitversion.net/docs/) for the version calculation.

 At this point, we keep the major version at ```0``` (0.x.x) since we do expect changes to the public interfaces, and time is needed before the public contracts are stable.

 ## Monorepo

 We have also decided to work in a [monorepo](https://en.wikipedia.org/wiki/Monorepo) at this point.
 About the structure later down.
-Each unit (TcoCore, TcoPneumatics, TcoDrives, etc.) has its filtered solution (*.slnf) for that unit development for faster IDE opening and manipulation.
+Each unit (TcoCore, TcoPneumatics, TcoDrives, etc.) has its filtered solution (*.slnf) for that unit for faster IDE opening and manipulation.
 Monorepo makes it easier to work with the dependencies and prevent possible dependency hell scenarios, which is a genuine risk at this early stage of the project.
-Once the framework is stable, we may move to a poly-repository solution with a separate group of maintainers.
+Once the framework is stable, we may move to a poly-repository solution with separate maintainers.

+## The role of Inxton.Vortex.Framework (IVF)

+IVF is a set of tools and libraries for creating industrial .NET applications based on the TwinCAT 3 platform.
+Some libraries of IVF are commercial.
+However, there is no need for TcOpen developers to purchase any license for this project.
+The contributors can acquire the free developer license here [inxton.com/register] or drop an email to team@inxton.com.

+All PLC libraries developed in TcOpen are under MIT license.
+[MIT](https://tldrlegal.com/license/mit-license) gives you the freedom to use, modify, sublicense, redistribute the libraries freely for private and commercial use.

+IVF will aid in the development of this project.
+It provides the infrastructure for testing, debugging, and tooling for the delivery pipeline (library compilation, version number updates, etc.).

+Inxton and MTS teams will contribute to the development of PLC libraries.
+There will also be a transfer of some existing codebases from MTS and Inxton internal repositories (WPF/Blazor UI components, data acquisition libraries); some may require Inxton commercial license when deployed in production.

 ## Repository structure

-Some of the information here might self-evident for traditionals users of github and open source in general.
-We provide here more details to aid people that are not familiar with git, github and workflows.
+Some of the information here might be self-evident for traditional users of GitHub and open source in general.
+We provide here more details to aid people that are not familiar with similar structures.

 ### Root